MatthewNicastro/opensesame-bigsur-installer/README.md

     ![Green button](/images/download1.png)
   * Click the download zip option\
     ![Download ZIP](/images/download2.png)
-2. Unzip the package and move the package to your Desktop
+2. Unzip the package and move the opensesame folder to your Desktop
 3. Open terminal and run the following command
 ```
 cd Desktop/opensesame;chmod +x setup_environment.sh;./setup_environment.sh
 ```
-   This will start installing Opensesame and all it's dependecies once its complete, you should see:
+   This will installing Opensesame and all it's dependecies \
+   Once its complete, you should see:
 ```
 Successfully installed *** A bunch of python dependencies ***
 ```